Becoming You With Julie

 • ½ cup edamame, thawed, optional

-• ½ cup cashews or peanuts, crushed, or peanuts, optional
+• ½ cup cashews or peanuts, optional, crushed

 • Lime wedges, for serving, optional